-This is a community pharmacy in a shopping area in the southern suburbs of the city of Bristol.
-A wide variety of people visit the pharmacy but most people are elderly.
-The pharmacy team members dispense prescriptions, sell over-the-counter medicines and give advice.
-They also supply several medicines in multi-compartment compliance packs to help vulnerable people in their own homes to take their medicines.
-The pharmacy offers Medicines Use Reviews (MURs), the New Medicine Service (NMS), the Community Pharmacy Consultation Service (CPCS), seasonal flu vaccinations and several other services.
+This is a new community pharmacy in a village close to the centre of the city of Gloucester.
+A wide variety of people use the pharmacy but most are elderly or families with young children.
+The pharmacy dispenses NHS and private prescriptions and sells over‐the‐counter medicines.
+It supplies several medicines in multi‐compartment compliance packs to help vulnerable people in their own homes to take their medicines.
+It also supplies the medicines for the residents of a local nursing home.
 The inspection was carried out during the COVID-19 pandemic.

 Inspection summary findings

 Principle 1.
 Governance

 The pharmacy's working practices are generally safe and effective.
 It has taken action to reduce the risk of transmission of COVID-19.
 The pharmacy is appropriately insured to protect people if things go wrong.
 The team members keep people’s private information safe and they know how to protect vulnerable people.
 The pharmacy mainly keeps the required up‐to‐date records.
 But the team members could learn more from their mistakes to prevent them from happening again.